 TSR is defined as the change in the market value of a share of TriCo common stock, including reinvested dividends.
-The beginning and ending stock prices used to determine the change are based on the average stock price over a period of 30-trading days at the beginning and end of the performance period.
+The beginning and ending stock prices used to determine the change are based on the average stock price over a period of 30trading days at the beginning and end of the performance period.

-The three-year performance period for the PSUs granted in 2018 ended on June 18, 2021.
-TriCo's TSR for the three-year period was 29.6% while the KBW Nasdaq Regional Banking Index was 6.6%.
-The 23.0% TSR over performance compared to the KBW index resulted in a payout percentage of 146% under the terms of the PSUs.
+The three-year performance period for the PSUs granted in 2019 ended on June 25, 2022.
+TriCo's TSR for the three-year period was 24.8% while the KBW Nasdaq Regional Banking Index was 13.8%.
+The additional 11.0% TSR performance generated by the Company (TCBK) as compared to the KBW index (KRX) resulted in a payout percentage of 122% under the terms of the PSUs.